 Twenty-five years later, in 1980, the piano was sold to a local woman.

 After he left, the new owner saw the card lying on her piano.
 Although the card had been folded repeatedly and had a hole through it, she was still able to read it.
 She decided she would like to take advantage of the Bible lessons the card offered.
-Despite not knowing how long the card had been wedged in the piano panel she decided to write and see what happened.
-She wrote a note to the Voice of Prophecy Bible School in Watford, enclosed the damaged card and posted it.
+Despite not knowing how long the card had been wedged in the piano panel, she decided to write and see what would happen.
+She wrote a note to the Voice of Prophecy Bible school in Watford, enclosed the damaged card and posted it.

 Story adapted from Kurt Johnson’s book Just a Scrap of Paper (Pacific Press Publishing Association, 2013).

 A few days later, the first Bible lesson arrived by post!
 The lady and her daughter studied the lessons.
-Time passed by and both mother and daughter were so inspired by what they had learnt that they chose to be baptized and become members of the local church.
+Time passed by, and both mother and daughter were so inspired by what they had learnt that they chose to be baptised and become members of the local church.

 The ADC ministry is still vibrant!

-The old VOP cards (and, believe it or not some are still coming in) have been replaced with new format ADC flyers.
-Featuring our 20 courses (including the FreeBible programme) and other resources, they are now available to everyone as explained in full here https://adventistdiscoverycentre.org/2023-new-adc-flyers/
+The old VOP cards (and, believe it or not, some are still coming in) have been replaced by the ADC flyers.
+Featuring our 20 courses including the FreeBible programme (www.freebible.uk) and other resources, the flyers are now available to everyone for free.
+They can personalised with the contact details of your local church or community project as explained in full here https://adventistdiscoverycentre.org/2023-new-adc-flyers/

-The ongoing process of distributing the flyers (85,000 printed to date) gives every volunteer the opportunity to write the first line of yet another amazing piano story.
+The ongoing process of distributing the flyers (over 100,000 printed to date) gives every volunteer the opportunity to write the first line of yet another amazing piano story.